-All students are expected to have budgeted appropriately before starting their studies and throughout their time at UCD.
-However, we know that many students could not participate in university without some financial support, and financial problems can arise for a number of reasons throughout your studies.
+All students are expected to budget appropriately before starting their studies and to manage their finances carefully throughout their time at UCD.
+However, we understand that many students depend on some level of financial support to access university, and that unexpected financial difficulties can occur at any stage of your studies.

-- I am a student from a low-income household (Student Support Fund)
+- I am a student from a low-income household and would like to find out more about the UCD Student Support Fund

-- I am facing an unexpected financial emergency (Student Emergency Fund)
+- I am facing an unexpected financial emergency and would like to find out more about the UCD Student Emergency Fund

-- I am a HEAR student (Access & Lifelong Learning)
+- I am a HEAR student and would like to find out more about financial supports from UCD Access & Lifelong Learning

-- I am a parenting student (Access & Lifelong Learning)
+- I am a parenting student and would like to find out more about financial supports from UCD Access & Lifelong Learning

-- I am a part-time student (Access & Lifelong Learning)
+- I am a part-time student and would like to find out more about financial supports from UCD Access & Lifelong Learning

 Financial assistance is available for UCD students through a number of grants, funds and scholarships.
-To find out more about fees and funding at UCD, please read our guide to Finances and Fees.
+To find out more about fees and funding at UCD, please read our Student Guide to Finances and Fees.

 Financial Planning